lorenago/react-redux-first-steps/README.md

 ### Getting Started

 There are two methods for getting started with this repo.

+# Example repository taken from: https://github.com/StephenGrider/ReduxSimpleStarter.git
+How to get it?
+Follow the steps below

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: